galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 > ### What is the PDB (Protein Data Bank) file format?
 >
 > The `PDB`-file format contains atomic coordinates of biomolecules derived through a range of experimental and computational methods.
 Most commonly the file contains a spatial cyrstallographic snapshot of a protein.
-There are hundred thousands of protein structures publicly available at the Protein Databank (http://www.rcsb.org).
+There are 100s of thousands of protein structures publicly available at the Protein Databank (http://www.rcsb.org).
 Proteins are usually labeled by a four-letter code.
 > Here is an example of a `PDB`-file for a hydrolase bond to its inhibitor (PDB: [1ACB](http://www.rcsb.org/pdb/explore/explore.do?structureId=1acb)):
 >
 > ```bash